windup/windup-quickstarts/weblogic-javaee-servlet/README.md

    You are presented with the following Overview page containing the application profiles.

 ![Overview page](images/windup-report-index-page.png)
-2. Click on the `src_example` link.
+2. Click on the `test-files` link.

-   This opens a detail page describing the number of story points for this migration.
+   This opens a detail page listing the files containing the WebLogic proprietary annotations along with the warning messages, links to obtain more inforamation, and the estimated story points for each item.

 ![Overview page](images/windup-report-detail-page.png)
-3. Click on the link to drill down and find more infomation.
+3. Click on the file links to drill down and find more infomation.

+* `SampleWebLogicFilter` shows 7 story points

+        4 points, 2 points for each of the two @WLInitParam references 3 points for the @WLFilter reference

+* `SampleWebLogicServlet` show 5 story points

+        4 points, 2 points for each of the two @WLInitParam references 1 points for the @WLServlet reference
 4. Explore the contents of the `windup-reports` folder.
 For example, the `windup-reports/src_example_report/reports/ruleproviders.html` page lists the details of the rule provider executions.